Gibberish-Productions/JevCraft-Morphs/README.md

 To go into mob mode, execute this command: "/function morphs:[NAME OF ENTITY]" and replace [NAME OF ENTITY] with the listed entites above

 You can exit mob mode by using "/function morphs:morphoff".

+If you encounter any issues, please try /tag @s remove activeplayer_[NAME OF ENTITY]